official-wizard/metron-comics/readme.md

 store_date_range_before | filter by store date before upc | filter by UPC id

+#### Note
+In this example we use 2 endpoints to retrieve information, 1 for obtaining a list of issues available by the provided query, and the other for obtaining details on the selected issue from the list of issues.
+This is done as it's required to use the ID to fetch details on the issue requested!
 ### Example
 ```kotlin
 // your Metron credentials